-The following drug can be used for the treatment of stage 4 rectal cancer:
+The following drugs can be used for the treatment of stage 4 rectal cancer:

-- VEGF inhibitors – drugs that block the formation of new vessels supplying the tumor.
+- VEGF inhibitors – are drugs that block the formation of new vessels supplying the tumor.

 - BRAF inhibitors – these are used with the availability of appropriate mutations to destroy cancer cells.

-- EGFR inhibitors (epidermal growth factor blockers) – these are used for mutations in the KRAS, NRAS or BRAF genes to stop tumor growth.
+- EGFR inhibitors (epidermal growth factor blockers) – are used for mutations in the KRAS, NRAS, or BRAF genes to stop tumor growth.

 - Kinase inhibitors – slow down the division of cancer cells and the formation of blood vessels.

 Targeted therapy drugs are selected individually, according to the results of molecular genetic tests.
-The regimen and duration of treatment depends on the spread of the cancer process and the general condition of the patient.
-In order to achieve the best results, this type of treatment can be combined with chemotherapy.
+The regimen and duration of treatment depend on the spread of the cancer process and the patient's general condition.
+To achieve the best results, this type of treatment can be combined with chemotherapy.